 In 1890, the ground level was converted from a residence for the Club steward to member-use rooms and included a café, billiard room and bar.
 In 1912, a rear section was added to the structure to enlarge the clubhouse due to increased usage and demand by the Club's growing membership.
 During Prohibition, a bank of lockers was added to the barroom and keys were provided to each member; these lockers can be seen today.
 (The lockers were sealed at the end of Prohibition only to be opened 100 years later.)
 In 1996, the former billiard room was converted to a banquet hall and renamed the Century Room.
 In 1999, an addition was added to the west façade of the building to accommodate a new kitchen, freezer room and storage area.

 Many prominent local, state and national names have been associated with The Century Club as members or guests.
 Attorney William C. Ruger was the first president of the original Onondaga Club and had as his guests during the inaugural year President Andrew Johnson, General Ulysses S. Grant, Admiral David Farragut, General George A. Custer and Secretary of State William Seward of Auburn.
-In later years, the clubhouse would be visited by President Herbert Hoover and a number of United States Senators and Congressmen and boasts of many prominent political, professional and business leaders from its own ranks.
+In later years, the clubhouse would be visited by President Herbert Hoover and a number of United States Senators and Congressmen and many prominent political, professional and business leaders from its own ranks.

 Dr. Willis H. Carrier of Carrier Corporation, James Pass of Syracuse China, Huntington B. Crouse of Crouse-Hinds Corporation, Frederick R. Hazard of Solvay Process, Herbert H. Franklin of Franklin Air-Cooled Automobile and John Marsellus of Marsellus Casket Company were just some of the prominent businessmen who were club members.
 A number of published authors including Edward Noyes Westcott, Forbes Heermans, Harold MacGrath, E. Alexander Powell, Edward I. Rice, William A. Cowie, John F. Luchsinger Jr., and Timothy J. Green were also well-known Century Club members.